boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 - Click “Power on this virtual machine”
 - I used Windows Server 2022 Standard Evaluation (Desktop Experience)
-- Select “Custom: Install Microsoft Server Operating System only (advanced)
+- Select “Custom: Install Microsoft Server Operating System only (advanced)"
     - Click “New” , then “Apply”, then click Ok
     - After partitioning the drive, click Next